-This is the website for the book “Experimental methods in agriculture” and deals with the organisation of experiments and data analyses in agriculture and, more generally, in biology.
+This is the website for the book “Experimental methods in agriculture,” where we deal with the organisation of experiments and data analyses in agriculture and, more generally, in biology.
 Experiments are the key element to scientific progress and they need to be designed in a way that reliable data is produced.
-Once this fundamental requirement has been fullfilled, statistics can be used to summarise and explore the results, separating ‘signal’ from ‘noise’ and reaching appropriate conclusions.
+Once this fundamental requirement has been fulfilled, statistics can be used to summarise and explore the results, making a clear distinction between ‘signal’ and ‘noise’ and, hence, reaching appropriate conclusions.

 This website is (and will always be) free to use, and is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License.
-It is written in RMarkdown with bookdown and it is rebuilt every now and then to incorporate corrections and updates.
+It is written in RMarkdown with the ‘bookdown’ package and it is rebuilt every now and then, to incorporate corrections and updates.
 This is necessary, as R is a rapidly evolving language.

 This book is not written aiming at completeness, but it is finely tuned for a 6 ECTS introductory course in biometry, for master or PhD students.
 It is mainly aimed at building solid foundations for starting a job in the research field and, eventually, to be able to tackle more advanced statistical material.

 In the first two Chapters we will deal with the experimental design: we need to be able to distinguish good from bad experiments.
 One key aspect is that our experimental results are only a sample from a universe of possible results and we can never be totally sure that such a sample fully reflects the characteristics of the whole universe.
 Hence, uncertainty is an unavoidable component of science, which we need to tackle by ensuring that the experimental methods are as reliable as possible.